qianfeng2/cUps/README.md

 - For the format of identifier in each protein sequence, althouth the blank space is not allowed inside the identifier, punctuations (e.g., "|", ";", "_", "-") generally do not break our algorithm.

+- Please run your own data inside the cUps directory, as our algorithm relies on the information from reference_data directory.

 ### Credits